ferrocene/ferrocene/src/glossary.rst

 :dp:`fls_pvigospl4n3g`
-A :dt:`future` represents a :t:`value` of a :t:`type` that implements the :c:`core::future::Future` :t:`trait` which may not have finished computing yet.
+A :dt:`future` represents a :t:`value` of a :t:`type` that implements the :std:`core::future::Future` :t:`trait` which may not have finished computing yet.

 future operand
 ^^^^^^^^^^^^^^